-Banana Fritter or Maruya is a fried food that makes use of “Saba” banana or plantains.
-The bananas are sliced or mashed and then mixed with a batter, which is composed of flour, sugar, vanilla, and a binder which is egg usually.
-A fritter is a mixture (such as a batter) with fruits or meat.
-This particular dish is considered as a fritter because it is a batter with mashed bananas.
+Banana Fritter is a type of Filipino snack.
+It is a fried concoction made from ripe “Saba” banana or plantains.
+The bananas can either be sliced or mashed.
+It is then mixed with a batter composed of flour, sugar, vanilla, and egg.
+A fritter is defines as a mixture (such as a batter) that includes either fruit or meat.
+Maruya obviously falls under the category.

-This is eaten for breakfast or as a mid-afternoon snack.
-There are many ways to prepare the banana.
-Some slice it in half while others prepare it by slicing thinly crosswise.
-There is no right or wrong way of preparing the bananas; it all depends on your preference.
-I prefer mashing the bananas because they are easier to cook that way; it also makes the mixture more flavorful.
+As I’ve mentioned, there is more than one way to prepare the banana.
+Some people slice it in half, while others prepare it by slicing thinly crosswise.
+I’d say, do as you please.
+Personally, I prefer mashing the bananas because they are easier to cook that way.
+In addition, it also makes the mixture more flavorful.

 Try this quick and easy Banana Fritter (Maruya) recipe.
 Let me know what you think.

 - 6 pieces banana saba or plantain variety, ripe (mashed)

 - 1 1/2 teaspoon vanilla extract